 Hundreds of different kinds of annual, perennial, and bulb-bearing wildflowers occur between bunchgrasses, providing a magic carpet of ever-changing color from March through early June. (p.
 13)

-Eighteenth century waterways were very different from today’s controlled channels.
-Indians built their villages near the creeks so that they had a ready supply of fresh water, as well as easy access to fish.
-Steelhead migrated up the San Ramon and Marsh Creeks until flood control barriers were built.
+Eighteenth century waterways included adjacent marshes and wetlands which functioned differently from today’s controlled channels.
+Indians built their villages near the creeks so that they had a ready supply of fresh water and easy access to fish.
+Steelhead migrated up the Walnut Creek, San Ramon and Marsh Creeks until flood control barriers were built.
 The Tatcan lived next to the San Ramon Creek; Volvon lived along the Marsh Creek headwaters near Mt.
 Diablo and Julpun lived near Marsh Creek where it flowed toward the delta.
 Walnut Creek was navigable to Pacheco until the 1860s.
 Mt.
 Diablo Creek went across Concord, east to west, until Americans diverted it.
-This Creek had several Chupcan villages along its shores.
+This Creek had Chupcan villages along its shores.

 Animal, fish and birds provided a cornucopia of food as well as materials for clothing, whistles and dance regalia which the Bay Miwok created with precision and skill.
 There were herds of elk, antelope and deer, salmon in season and shellfish on the shore.
 Birds of every sort, from ducks to eagles, were described by one writer as “darkening the sky” when they migrated.
 Grizzly bears, mountain lions and coyote were often mentioned.
 Grizzlies traveled regularly across the San Ramon Valley from Mt.
 Diablo to Las Trampas, according to James Smith’s account.